 Oh well, as I said, with each visit I've liked Elliot more and more because of the positive energy he seems to bring to the overall show.
 Once again, this was a hilarious episode, in a pretty fun season and now it's time to share what I saw.
 So with that, I give you...

 The Wicker Breakdown:

-- This was followed by another fake ad called Because The Wine Remembers, which give a breakdown of crappy twist top wine, treating it how you would treat a high-end equivalent.
+This was followed by another fake ad called Because The Wine Remembers, which give a breakdown of crappy twist top wine, treating it how you would handle a high-end equivalent.

-I keep saying that the shows this season are fun but not funny, but I'm not sure if this is really the case because the whole reason they are fun is the fact that they are funny, they are just not the laugh until it hurts that I desperately need, but I'm the one that is getting in the way.
+I keep saying that the shows this season are fun but not funny, but I'm not sure if this is really the case because the whole reason they are fun is the fact that they are funny.
+The problem is they’re just not the laugh until it hurts that I desperately need, but I'm the one that is getting in the way.
 So as we go on, always assume that my genuine feeling lean more toward the positive.
 If there is a show that I really hate, I'm sure I'll make that clear.

 So, now that annotation is off my chest, here are my favorite moments.
 First, I loved The Incredible Man, partially because I lived in Canada for a year with another part being that I have a connection with the Wizard Of OZ after watching it three times in one year for unrelated/blog related reasons.
 Next, I also loved Because The Wine Remembers because I'm a huge fan of crappy twist-top wine.
 Finally, I was a fan of Kramer Vs. Godzilla because it's always been a dream of mine to own a gigantic foam rubber Godzilla suit.